 UltimateBet launches and would become one of the largest US poker sites until its shutdown in 2011.

-Poker Spot also launches and becomes the first poker site to offer tournaments.
+Poker Spot also launches and becomes the first poker website to offer tournaments.

-Two future giants in Party Poker and PokerStars launch.
+Two future online poker giants in Party Poker and PokerStars launch.

 Party Poker surpasses Paradise Poker in becoming the busiest online poker site, beginning a dominant run that would last until the UIGEA passed in 2006.